-- 1. The BBM and MSB programme Office of Student Affairs registers the students' individual course results and makes these available via the Student Portal. - 2.
+- 1. The Office of Student Affairs registers the students' individual course results and makes these available via the Student Portal. - 2.
 Upon request, a student is provided with an overview of the study results obtained thus far.

 Article 7.2 Study guidance